JiyeongHEO/JiyeongHEO/README.md

 - 👋 Hi, I’m @JiyeongHEO
-- 👀 I’m interested in 'finding a job'
+- 👀 I’m interested in 'looking for a job'
 - 🌱 I’m currently learning 'Backend, machine learning, frontent'

 - 📫 How to reach me ... lheojyl@gmail.com